copl68/tetris/libsense_2.0/README.md

 # Libsense (mini version)
 An *adapted* library for Raspberry Pi sense hat.
 The full libsense library can be found [here](github.com/gsilber/libsense_p).
-This version contains only filed needed for joystick and framebuffer usage.
+This version contains only files needed for joystick and framebuffer usage.

 This is a c library for the Raspberry Pi Sense Hat (Astro Pi).
 It is designed to cover basic communication with the various interfaces on the Sense Hat.